HackerN64/F3DEX3/docs/Documentation/Performance.md

 All numbers assume default profiling configuration.
 Tri numbers assume texture, shade, and Z, and not flushing the buffer.
-Tri numbers are measured from the first cycle of the command handler inclusive, to the first cycle of whatever is after $ra exclusive; this is in order to capture the extra latency and stalls in F3DEX2.
+Tri numbers are measured from the first cycle of the command handler inclusive, to the first cycle of whatever is after $ra exclusive; this is in order to capture an extra stall cycle in F3DEX2 when finishing a triangle and going to the next command.

 Vertex numbers assume no extra F3DEX3 features (packed normals, ambient occlusion, etc.).
 These features are listed below as the number of extra cycles